300 Foot Tsunami and East Coast Destruction

 130,000 years ago (some reports say 50,000 years ago), seismic tremors produced massive landslides at El Hierro as a giant piece of the island split off and crashed down into the ocean, scattering along the seafloor.
 The submarine landslide, which consisted of approximately 300 cubic kilometers of earth, resulted in the creation of the huge amphitheater of the El Golfo valley, and more importantly caused a super tsunami that most likely rose over 100 meters high, 300 feet, and probably reached as far away as the American coast.

 Trying to imagine a 300 foot tall tsunami is nearly unimaginable.
-Knowing the devastation that was caused by the recent tsunamis in Indonesia and Japan, which themselves reached heights ranging between 20 and 50 feet, and the devastation that followed… A 300 foot tsunami… is something that we have never seen.
+Knowing the devastation that was caused by the tsunamis in Indonesia and Japan which themselves reached heights ranging between 20 and 50 feet, and the devastation that followed…

-The reality is that the odds of such an occurrence is truly quite low.
-However we cannot escape the sometimes random behavior of the geophysical world that we live in.
-While some of it is predictable, other events simply occur in wide ranging windows of time… disastrous events that could unleash at any given moment within a window of hundreds or thousands of years.
+The reality is that the odds of such an occurrence is low.
+However we cannot escape the fact that sometimes the seemingly random behavior of the geophysical world that we live in — will occasionally unleash hell.

-‘If’ Hierro were to shake itself to the point of another huge chunk of the island plunging into the sea, the potential super tsunami would reach European shorelines in an hour or few, while the US east coast would probably be inundated in 6 hours.
+‘If’ Hierro were to shake itself to the point where another huge chunk of the island plunged into the sea, the potential super tsunami would reach European shorelines in an hour or a few, while the United States east coast would probably be hit in about 6 hours time.

-Knowing that the recent major tsunami in Japan traveled 4.000 miles across the Pacific to produce an approximate 3 foot tsunami on some areas of the US west coast, the approximate ratio was 10:1 as the wave reached the US coastline.
-There are many factors that are at work to determine tsunami height, and this is highly over-simplifying the formula – the point is that if this were to be a similar case on the US east coast, which is 3,000 miles from the Canary Islands, the tsunami height could be 30 to 40 feet – while some suggest much higher depending on the terrain leading up to the shoreline.
+There are many factors that are at work to determine tsunami height, and this is highly over-simplifying the formula — but the point is that if a Hierro submarine landslide and subsequent tsunami hit the United States east coast (which is 3,000 miles from the Canary Islands), the tsunami height could potentially be 30 to 40 feet – while some suggest much higher depending on the terrain leading up to the shoreline.

-This would completely cover most of Long Island New York, Cape Cod Massachusetts, much of New York City, Boston, and countless other cities and towns up and down the east coast harboring millions upon millions of people.
+A tsunami like this would completely cover most of Long Island New York, Cape Cod Massachusetts, much of New York City, Boston, and countless other cities and towns up and down the highly populated east coast harboring millions upon millions of people.
 How about the state of Florida which is only feet about sea level… Unthinkable.

-Why mention this?
-What can we do about it anyway?
+Why mention this at all, and what can we do about it anyway?

 It’s good to simply be aware of the possibilities, which may lead to further preparedness by some who’ve never thought of it before.
-We’re all about preparedness here, while tempering the doom and gloom – but at the same time being aware of what is currently happening in the world while still measuring against the odds.
-Given the the tremors and swarms that sometimes occur at Hierro, and although the odds are low, who’s to say more of the island won’t slump into the sea and produce a worst-case-scenario?
+We’re all about preparedness here, and while tempering the doom and gloom — at the same time we are aware of what is currently happening in the world while also measuring against the odds.
+Given the the tremors and swarms that sometimes occur at Hierro, and although the odds are low, who’s to say more of the island won’t slump into the sea one day and produce a worst-case tsunami scenario?